-If q = p (that is, the initial and final dot is the same, as occurs in the example of Figure 5), then at first sight it may seem that closing the pointer's segment into a loop is impossible, and in most cases this is in fact true.
-But on the other hand, there are cases with q = pwhere not only does there exist a choice of chord that closes the given segment into a loop, but there are in fact many such choices.
-The example in Figure 5 is such case.
+If q = p (that is, the initial and final dot is the same, as occurs in the example of is impossible, and in most cases this is in fact true.
+But on the other hand, there are cases with q = p where not only does there exist a choice of chord that closes the given segment into a loop, but there are in fact many such choices.
+The example in Fig. 5 is such a case.
 The oriented chords (a, a + 4), (a, a + 7) or (a, a + 11) may each be added in the present step to close the pointer's segment into a loop.
 For the analysis of this phenomenon, we define the following notion.